Studying online

 Assessment

-Indicative assessments in this unit are as follows: (1) research essay; (2) in-class exercise; and (3) class participation.
+Indicative assessments in this unit are as follows: (1) research essay; (2) exam; and (3) class participation.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.